-Serve DC requires that all programs have their participants participate in at least two national days of service, such as Global Youth Services Day, National Day of Service and Remembrance September 11, Make A Difference Day, or Martin Luther King, Jr. Day of Service.
-Participation in Seasons of Service will count toward member service hours.
+Serve DC promotes the District's spirit of service and engages residents in meaningful volunteer opportunities throughout the year with its Seasons of Service Days.
+Seasons of Service Days are international, national and local service events and opportunities designed to empower individuals, strengthen communities and bridge barriers.
+Serve DC requires that all programs have their members participate in at least one Serve DC sponsored national day of service, such as Global Youth Services Day, Nelson Mandela Day of Service, September 11 Day of Service and Remembrance, World AIDS day, DCPS Beautification Day or Martin Luther King, Jr. Day of Service.
+Participation in Seasons of Service counts toward member service hours.
 For additional information about Seasons of Service Days, visit Serve DC's website at www.serve.dc.gov.